-Galileo is the new grinding segment concept Valmet has developed jointly with mechanical pulp producing customers.
-The target of the project was cutting production costs in an energy-intensive production process.
-And after careful aiming, the project hit the Bull’s Eye.
+Galileo is the grinding segment concept Valmet has developed jointly with mechanical pulp producing customers.
+The project aimed to cut production costs in an energy-intensive production process.
+And, its careful aim meant the project hit the bullseye!

-Actual experience from more than 20 PGW grinders all around the world show that Galileo has enabled decreasing specific energy consumption (SEC) by as much as 25-35%.
+Actual experiences from more than 40 grinders all over the world show that Galileo has enabled a decrease in specific energy consumption (SEC) by as much as 25 to 35 percent.

-The secret behind Galileo is a steel surface coated with industrial diamonds used to replace conventional ceramic stone surfaces.
+Galileo’s secret is a steel surface coated with industrial diamonds that replace conventional ceramic stone surfaces.
 The diamonds are set in a specific, precise pattern depending on the wood species, process conditions and desired pulp quality.
-Galileo not only reduces production costs, it also increases pulp production and provides for more uniform end-product quality.
+Galileo not only reduces production costs, but it also increases pulp production and provides more uniform end-product quality.

-Remote monitoring of a customer’s process is an essential part of the Galileo delivery.
+The remote monitoring of a customer’s process is an essential element of the Galileo delivery.
 By following the Galileo performance online, both the customer and Valmet gain valuable information of the grinding process and Galileo’s performance.
-Continuous follow-up of the process is invaluable since it enables both parties to react quickly to any process changes or upsets.
+Continuous follow-up of the process is invaluable because it enables both parties to react quickly to any process changes or upsets.

 Valmet believes so strongly in Galileo’s grinder segment concept that the contracts are based on the pay-for-performance model, which places the customer and Valmet in the same boat, rowing in the same direction.